BlackstoneStudio/Parrot-Messenger/README.md

 - **Performance Enhancements**:
   - Transport clients are now properly managed
   - Better resource utilization
-- **Testing**: Achieved 99% test coverage
+- **Testing**: Achieved 97% test coverage
+- **CI/CD**:
-- **CI/CD**: Migrated from CircleCI to GitHub Actions
+  - Migrated from CircleCI to GitHub Actions
+  - Added Prettier formatting checks to CI
+  - Enforced 97% coverage thresholds

 ## Features

 Parrot Messenger is a messaging library that can normalize the APIs for different messaging transports.
-In its current iteration it supports 3 types of transport classes:
+In its current iteration it supports 4 types of transport classes:

 - Email
 - SMS
 - Call
+- Chat

 ### Email Services